Crash with serious injuries shuts down Border Highway east at Broadway - NewsBreak

 1 man dead in shooting in east El Paso

-EL PASO, Texas (KFOX14) — El Paso police are looking for the alleged shooter who shot and killed a man outside an eastside bar.
+EL PASO, Texas (CBS4) — El Paso police are looking for the alleged shooter who shot a man outside an eastside bar.
 The shooting happened in front of the 11/11 Bar at 1441 N. Zaragoza around 2 a.m.
 Wednesday.
-A man who had been shot was found...
+A man who had been shot was found outside the...

 City removes sections of shoe store in downtown El Paso after fire